impactdotcom/impactdotcom.github.io/_posts/news/2014-12-30-the-jury-day-process.md

 The Jury Day event took place in Madrid on the 18th and 19th of December, marking the IMPACT Accelerator´s last evaluation phase.

 We would like to thank you for being part of this great internet mobile multicultural gather!
 The **57 projects from all over Europe** competed to enter the IMPACT Accelerator program as a final step towards the funding.
-Ideas coming from **12 different countries** surely proved that together we can make a positive IMPACT on the digital world!
+Different ideas coming from **12 countries** surely proved that together we can make a positive IMPACT on the digital world!

 Based on the Jury Day mandatory pitch, the Selection Committee had preselected the **29 candidates for a personal interview**, shortlisting them as potential Jury Day winners.